 If you are buying a second-hand restraint it is vital that you check the car seat expiry date to be sure it has a reasonable amount of its lifespan left.

-Always make contact with us at SitTight if you have any questions regarding your child restraint.
+You’re always welcome to make contact with us at SitTight to ask questions about the correct, safe and legal use of child restraints.
+Or you can follow us on Facebook or Instagram.
 If you would like to have a child restraint technician check or install your seat for you, let us know or follow this link to find your local CRT.